Have you noticed your bearded dragon having skin that appears darker or duller than its usual vibrant skin?

 Let Nature Help Your Bearded Dragon

-Sometimes, you just need to be patient and let nature do its job with the shed.
+Sometimes, you must be patient and let nature do its job with the shed.

 Never pull the shed off yourself forcibly.